-- 2. Memorials may be considered and adopted at the same meeting in which they have been proposed and in all events shall be recorded in the minutes. - D. Policies, Procedures, Rules and Regulations. - Policies, procedures, rules and regulations shall be considered and adopted in those matters determined to be appropriate by the council and not prohibited by statute. - Policies, procedures, rules and regulations shall be presented and considered in such form as directed by the council. - E. All resolutions, policies, procedures, rules, regulations and ordinances shall be numbered, recorded and maintained in accordance with provisions of state law and applicable county ordinances.
+D. Policies, Procedures, Rules and Regulations.

-SECTION III.
+- 1. Policies, procedures, rules and regulations shall be considered and adopted in those matters determined to be appropriate by the council and not prohibited by statute. - 2.
+Policies, procedures, rules and regulations shall be presented and considered in such forms as directed by the council. - E. All resolutions, policies, procedures, rules, regulations, and ordinances shall be numbered, recorded and maintained in accordance with provisions of state law and applicable county ordinances. - SECTION III.
 Section 2.04.165 of the Salt Lake County Code of Ordinances, 2001, entitled "Legal opinions and records" is amended to read as follows: